daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Throws With Deadly Accuracy

-Everything that leaves your hand goes exactly where you’d like it to go and at the range and speed to make the perfect impact.
+Everything that leaves your hand goes exactly where you'd like it to go and at the range and speed to make the perfect impact.

 * Tier 1: Precision
 * Tier 2: Careful Aim